New Students – IT Requirements and Support

-Open-access PC labs (freely-accessible rooms of PCs) are available across campus, though the number of devices available is reduced due to physical distancing.
-Please use the study spaces booking webform or SeatEd@UoE app to reserve these PCs on campus.
-The University is also providing mechanisms to remotely run the software applications you need for your course.
+Open-access PC labs (freely-accessible rooms of PCs) are available across campus, the University also provides mechanisms to remotely run the software applications you need for your course.
 This allows you to run the software you need from your own device, from any location.
 For a guide to this, please visit our guide to accessing remote software.
 A full list of applications now accessible at home is also available.